ROBOTIS-GIT/emanual/docs/en/dxl/protocol2.md

 ## [Control Table Backup (0x20)](#control-table-backup-0x20)

 ### Description
-- Instruction to store current [Control Table] status data to a Backup area, or to restore EEPROM data.
+- Instruction to store current [Control Table] configuration data to a Backup area, or to restore previous EEPROM data backups.
-- The Control Table Backup works properly only if **Torque Enable** in RAM area is set as '0' (Torque Off status).
-If the Torque Enable is set as '1' (Torque On), Status Packet with [Result Fail](#error) will be returned.
+- Control Table Backup works properly only if **Torque Enable** in RAM area is set to '0' (Torque Off status).
+If Torque Enable is set to '1' (Torque On), a Status Packet with [Result Fail](#error) will be returned.
-- Supported DYNAMIXEL: X430/540 Series(Fw v45 or above), X330 Series(Fw v46 or above), P Series(Fw v12 or above).
+- Supported DYNAMIXELs: X430/540 Series(Fw v45 or above), X330 Series(Fw v46 or above), P Series(Fw v12 or above).
 - Available items in Control Table for data backup:
-  - All Data in EERPOM
+  - All Data in EEPROM
   - Velocity P.I Gains
   - Position P.I.D Gains
   - Feedforward 1st & 2nd Gains